 Group works with farmers to become 'Partners in Progress'

 U-Wire

-Su

-presented to you by

 FARGO, N.D.

 It started as a challenge to his neighbors over a cup of coffee eight years ago.
 Sitting around a table at a morning prayer group, Levon Nelson told his friends they needed to do something to help struggling farmers.
-"There were four or five farm families in our area that were looking at going out of business and I said, 'We've got to help them.
+There were four or five farm families in our area that were looking at going out of business and I said, 'We've got to help them.
 What do we do?"'
-Nelson said.
-The challenge in 1991 soon became Partners in Progress, a nonprofit group of farmers who volunteer their time - and often their own cash - to help other farmers stay afloat.
-"We've had an amazing amount of success," said Nelson, a full-time Mayville farmer who also works at two area banks.
-"I think it has a lot to do with the fact that the people who provide most of the help understand the tremendous need others have at a certain time in their life."
+Nelson The challenge in 1991 soon became Partners in Progress, a nonprofit group of farmers who volunteer their time - and often their own cash - to help other farmers stay afloat.
+'We've had an amazing amount of success," said Nelson, a full-time Mayville farmer who also works at two area banks.
+"I think it has a lot to do with the fact that the people who provide most of the help understand the tremendous need others have at a certain time in their life.'
 Since its inception, he says, Partners in Progress has helped more than 240 farmers in North Dakota, South Dakota and Minnesota turn their operations around, saving several dozen from foreclosure.
-Like state agricultural mediation services, Partners Progress in with works farmers to help them better manage their farms.
+Like state agricultural mediation services, Partners Progress works with farmers to help them better manage their farms.
 Those who can afford to pay for the services are expected to do so.
 But Partners in Progress goes far beyond what a farmer would get from mediation services.
-Its roots deep in the spiritual beliefs of its founders, the group seeks out farmers who can afford to help those in desperate need of financial assistance.
-"What's really miraculous is that of all that money farmers have loaned, they've not lost a penny."
-Levon Nelson farmer In eight years, other farmers often total strangers have loaned their own money or cosigned for loans totaling more than \$2.8 million.
+Its roots deep in the spiritual beliefs of its founders, the group seeks out farmers who can afford to help those in desperate need of financial assistance. eight years, other farmers often total strangers have loaned their money or cosigned for loans totaling more than \$2.8 million.
 "They're putting themselves on the line often for total strangers," Nelson said.
 "They're putting up money they've earmarked toward retirement and other things.
 "What's really miraculous is that of all that money farmers have loaned, they've not lost a penny," he added.
 "Not one farmer has missed a payment."
-What the non-denominational group expects in return is simple.
-"When you get back on your feet, you're expected to make your own contribution," he said.
-'As proof that this type of thing works, the people who receive the help are very anxious once they're on their feet to offer help themselves.'
+What the non-denominational group expects in return is sim- "When you get back on your feet, you're expected to make your own contribution," he said.
+As proof that this type of thing works, the people who receive the help are very anxious once they're on their feet to offer help themselves.
 Three years ago, four different farmers came together through the program to help Arnie Woodbury, who farms near Wyndmere.
-"I was overextended," he said, "too much in debt, couldn't pay my bills.'
-He met with Nelson, who recognized that Woodbury had potential to be a profitable producer but needed help turning his finances around.
-"We make the money available to the ones we think can be turned around," Nelson said.
+"I was overextended," he said, "too much in debt, couldn't pay He met with Nelson, who recognized that Woodbury had potential to be a profitable producer but needed help turning his finances around.
+'We make the money available to the ones we think can be turned around," Nelson said.
 "We're not going to throw good money after bad.
 The organization found two farmers to co-sign bank loans that Woodbury couldn't get on his own because of his debt load.
 "One guy I sold a bull through 20 years ago came forward and co-signed a loan," he said.
 Two others loaned their own money directly to Woodbury at low or no interest.
 The program, Woodbury said, gave him the chance he needed.
 Woodbury continues to pay the loans back and has joined Partners in Progress as the president of the board of directors, doing his part to help others.